 It should be used in the context of a broader anti-racist education programme, and may assist establishments to meet their legal obligations to promote equality and tackle discrimination based on race and religion.

-To request hard copies of the booklets, please contact Ashley Gray in the Education and Equality Department.
+To request hard copies of the booklets, please contact John Harris in the Education and Equality Department.